Cast your memory back to year 10 science class. Do you remember the simple formula for testing a hypothesis?

 It’s unlikely that customers of ANY business in the world, are purchasing consistently year round.
 Busy and quiet months are a normal part of any business cycle.

-Located in St Kilda, Melbourne, See The Label boasts in-house artistic and creative design, married with a strict focus on the mathematics and science behind digital campaign analysis.
+He's spent a decade working alongside many businesses and professionals from a broad range of industries, developing long-term strategies to navigate the ever-evolving digital landscape.
+Jacques is a co-founder of See The Label, which boasts in-house artistic and creative design, married with a strict focus on the mathematics and science behind digital campaign analysis.

 Fresh, clever content creation and planning that actually increases customer engagement and most importantly converts into real sales.